ualberta/Front-End-Environment/readme.md

 # UAlberta Front-End Framework

-The UAlberta front-end framework allows dynamic creation of the Framework modules through json data.
+The UAlberta front-end framework allows dynamic creation of pages and modules that adhere to the UAlberta Web Style Guide.

 ## Usage